Particular/docs.particular.net/samples/scaleout/distributor/sample.md

 In a real solution the following is more likely

- 1. Have one Worker in the project (or even have the `Server` double up as a worker)
+ 1. Have one Worker in the project (or even have the `Server` double up as a worker).
  1. In deployment the same `Worker` endpoint would be deployed to multiple machines and only differ by their app.config.